javi0x00/javi0x00/javascript.md

     - Symbol (Descriptions)
     - BigInt
     - NaN - Not a Number
-  * Non-primitive:
+  * Non-primitive or Reference Types:
     - object (for more complex data structures)
+    * All types of objects
       - All JavaScript values, except primitives, are objects.
   * Operators
     - typeof
     - instanceof

+* Stack & Heap
+  * Stack
+    - Store value of primitives types
+    - Have space limited
+    - Store reference to non primitives types (pointer)
+  * Heap
+    - Store value of non primitives types

 * Data structures
   * Arrays